 Accepting SEPA Payments

 With SEPA payments enabled, a new “SEPA DEBIT” tab will now appear at the top of your donation form’s payment page.
-Please note that this payment option will appear only if the donor is making a one-time donation.
+This payment option will appear regardless of whether the donor is making a one-time or recurring donation.

 Once your donor has entered their IBAN account number and is ready to donate, all they have to do is read and agree with the mandate.
 To reiterate—by confirming the donation, your donor is authorizing Donorbox and Stripe to collect the funds from their bank account.